 Stronghold was released in 2001 to critical acclaim and commercial success.
-The gaming press agreed that Firefly had managed to bring players a title which successfully merged the City Builder and RTS, without sacrificing the fun or depth found in either genre.
-The game became a surprise hit for publisher Take Two particularly in North America, the UK and Germany, where on PC it beat Grand Theft Auto 3 in the Christmas charts.
-Critics praised the game’s unique premise, British charm and playability.
+Players agreed that Firefly had managed to create a title which successfully merged the City Builder and RTS, without sacrificing the fun or depth found in either genre.
+The game became a surprise hit for publisher Take Two particularly in North America, the UK and Germany, with critics praising the game’s unique premise, British charm and playability.
 A year later Firefly released Stronghold Crusader, which shifted the game’s setting from medieval England to the Middle East and featured a more fast-paced RTS experience.
 Crusader would eventually become the fan-favourite Stronghold game.
 Both games went on to sell over 2 million copies each.

-Seven years and seven games later Firefly, having felt the effects of the 2008 credit crunch which caused funding to disappear for their ambitious hack-and-slash RPG Dungeon Hero, decided a change was needed.
-Working with a skeleton team of four the developer quickly prototyped, iterated and released a closed Alpha for Stronghold Kingdoms, Firefly’s first foray into free-to-play, without a publisher.
+Seven years and seven games later Firefly decided a change was needed.
+Working with a skeleton team of four the developer quickly prototyped, iterated and released a closed Alpha for Stronghold Kingdoms, Firefly’s first foray into free-to-play.
 Over the course of the next two years the Kingdoms player base grew from tens to hundreds of thousands.
 The game entered open beta in 2010 and launched on Steam in early 2012.
-It would remain in the Top 10 Most Popular free-to-play games on Steam for two years, with more active players than games backed by colossal IPs such as Quake Live and DC Universe Online.
+It would remain in the Top 10 Most Popular free-to-play games on Steam for two years and today still boasts hundreds of thousands of active users.